tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/成本管理/成本分析_intl_en.md

-## Cost Analysis
+## Cost Explorer

-Cost analysis is a basic feature of cost management.
-It helps you analyze your bill data flexibly and efficiently, and gives you a clearer understanding of your cloud costs.
+Cost Explorer is a basic feature of cost management.
+It helps you analyze your bill data flexibly and efficiently and gives you a clearer understanding of your cloud costs.

-To use cost analysis, log in to the [Billing Center](https://console.cloud.tencent.com/expense/overview), and click **Cost Management > Cost Explorer** in the left sidebar to enter the cost analysis page.
+To use Cost Explorer, log in to the [Billing Center](https://console.cloud.tencent.com/expense/overview), and click **Cost Management > Cost Explorer** in the left sidebar to enter the Cost Explorer page.

-## Cost Analysis Features
+## Cost Explorer Features

 ### Categories